 The Cove is now a proud part of the Michael Caines Collection.

-Michael always uses the location of his restaurants to inspire his menus.
-Here at The Cove, we work with local Cornish suppliers and what is in season to ensure that both land and sea are respected, nourished, and celebrated.
+Michael always uses the location of his restaurants to inspire his menus and here at The Cove, we work with local Cornish suppliers to ensure that both land and sea are respected, nourished, and celebrated.

 Cornwall, the most westerly county in England, is a place many people deeply love.
 Whether from childhood holidays, beachside festivals, visiting quaint fishing villages or hitting the surf; the county has a little something for everyone.
 With over 400 miles of coastline; the English Channel to the south, the Celtic Sea to the west and Bristol Channel to the north; there is so much to see, do and discover.
 There are lots of things Cornwall is loved for besides its dramatic coastline; the spectacular beaches and pounding surf that provide a natural playground for a variety of watersports, the wilderness of Bodmin Moor with its captivating panorama of big skies, a dynamic art scene found in West Cornwall and a world-class food scene that has, in recent years, started to rival even London.
 Despite being renowned, along with Devon, for the infamous cream tea, Cornwall has a multitude of award-winning local food producers and stellar chefs putting the region well and truly on the ‘food lovers’ map